 Title Searches- One of the primary services offered by real estate attorneys, a title search entails a thorough check of the property that is being bought or sold, to make sure that there are no existing liens, judgments or other hindrances that would affect the owner’s right to legally sell the property to another party.
 Many a homebuyer has been broadsided by the presence of a hidden lien or judgment that causes the sale to fall through at the last minute.
 By retaining the services of a real estate attorney, you can be sure to avoid such a situation.
 Additionally, if a title search performed by a real estate attorney turns up a problem such as a lien or judgment, your attorney can use this information to negotiate a lower price for the home, since you will now have to wait until the lien or judgment has been resolved in order to buy the property.

 Filings – A real estate deed must be filed at both the state and county level once a sale has gone through.
 Your real estate attorney can quickly and easily handle filing of the deed for you, leaving you with nothing to worry about after closing.
 You can rest assured that the deed has been properly filed by someone with a great deal of experience.

-If you’re in the process of buying or selling a home or piecw and want experienced legal advice to help the transaction go as smoothly as possible, contact Russo Law Firm, LLC for a complimentary consultation today.
-Joseph Russo’s credentials, which include being licensed real estate agent, gives him the insights and expertise needed to protect your interests.
+If you’re in the process of buying or selling a home or property and want experienced legal advice to help the transaction go as smoothly as possible, contact Russo Law Firm, LLC for a complimentary consultation today.
+Joe Russo’s credentials, which include being a licensed real estate agent, gives him the insights and expertise needed to protect your interests.